andy-lee-eng/perspective-viewer-maps/README.md

 It uses [OpenLayers](https://openlayers.org/) and [OpenStreetMap](https://www.openstreetmap.org/#map=13/51.1366/-3.6823) to display data as a map view.

-This project was built as an example for the blog article [Perspective Plugin API - How to build a new plugin](https://blog.scottlogic.com/2019/04/23/perspective-plugin-api-how-to-build-a-new-plugin.html);
+See the "making-of" blog article [Perspective Plugin API - How to build a new plugin](https://blog.scottlogic.com/2019/04/23/perspective-plugin-api-how-to-build-a-new-plugin.html);

 ## Point maps